EtherSlayer/AudiGIF/README.md

 Compression for smaller files.
 Export to WebP for better perf.

 Report issues or share your .agif creations in the Discussions tab.
-LicenseThis project is licensed under the MIT License - see the LICENSE file for details.AGIF Format Spec: Licensed under CC-BY 4.0—credit Luke Hofmann/Neru as the creator in any implementations.
-FORMAT-LICENSE.md AcknowledgmentsInspired by classic GIFs and the need for sound without video bloat.
+AudiGIF project is licensed under the MIT License - Credit goes to Luke Hofmann/Neru as the creator in any implementations Acknowledgments, this was inspired by classic GIFs and the need for sound without video bloat.
 Thanks to the open-source community for Web Audio and Canvas APIs!
 Star this repo if you love AudiGIF!
 Follow @neru for updates.
 Questions?
 Open an issue.